When did I pass my driving test?

 How to renew your licence when you’re over 70

-There’s no cost to renew your licence when you’re over 70.
-However, you’ll need to confirm you meet the minimum eyesight requirements and declare any medical conditions that could affect your ability to drive safely.
+If you’re 70, or about to turn 70 in the next few months, you can renew your driving licence online for free.
+But you’ll need to meet the minimum eyesight requirements and declare any medical conditions that could impact your driving.

 How often do I need to renew my driving licence after age 70?